Not only is Whitby haunted by ghosts and Gothic legends, but it’s also home to quite a few tales of folklore and fables.

-Whitby has a fascinating history, rich in ancient stories, folklore myths and legends, from the demise of Humpty Dumpty and the giant’s of the North Yorks Moors to the mermaids who washed up on Staithes beach.
-For centuries sailors and fishermen have swapped stories to either scare or entertain their listeners whilst they drank up all the liquor Whitby had to offer.
+Whitby has a fascinating history, rich in ancient stories, folklore myths and legends, from the demise of Humpty Dumpty and the giant’s of the North Yorks Moors to the mermaids who washed up on Staithes beach and for centuries, sailors and fishermen have swapped stories to either scare or entertain their listeners whilst they drank up all the liquor Whitby had to offer.

-Here’s four of our favourites connected to some of The North Yorkshire Heritage Coast’s iconic landmarks.
+Here’s four of our favourites connected to some of The North Yorkshire Heritage Coast’s most mysterious landmarks.

 A six-foot-tall stone stands in a field near East Barnaby.
 There’s little to distinguish it from the many other standing stones that crop up all over the North York Moors, except for its name: Wade’s Stone.
 About 20 yards away from it is another standing stone which bears the same name.
 Together, the two stones are said to mark the head and foot of the grave of a colourful but elusive figure in local folklore: Wade the giant.